HopkinsLaboratory/UVPD_Analysis_GUI/README.md

 This repository provides a Graphical User Interface (GUI) along with sample files for the analysis of variable wavelength UVPD (Ultraviolet Photodissociation) data obtained on the modified QTRAP 5500 hybrid triple-quad in the Hopkins Lab.

+## Prerequisites

+This GUI requires the following Python packages: PyQt5, pyteomics, numpy, pandas, and lxml.
+The can be installed by opening the command prompt and entering the following command:

+pip install numpy lxml pandas PyQt5 pyteomics

+Additionally, the GUI requires Proteowizard's msconvert package.
+Proteowizard can be downloaded from https://proteowizard.sourceforge.io/download.html.
+After downloading, install the latest version to the default directory.

+Once installed, add the following locations to your system's PATH, as they contain the necessary executables:

+C:\Program Files (x86)\ProteoWizard\ProteoWizard 3.0.11392

+C:\Program Files (x86)\ProteoWizard\ProteoWizard 3.0.11392\FileInfoToXml

+(Note: The version number in the paths might vary slightly.)

+These directories contain the essential msconvert.exe and fileinfotoxml.exe files.
+After completing these steps, you can proceed with the setup and utilization of the GUI.

 ## Getting Started

 To launch the GUI, run `UVPD_GUI.py` located in the `GUI` directory in your preferred Python environment.
 Ensure that the following packages are installed: PyQt5, numpy, pandas, and pyteomics.
 If any of these packages are missing, you will be prompted to install them upon launching the GUI.